WAF-GMBH/kirby-sendgrid/README.md

 # Sendgrid for Kirby
 This plugin replaces Kirby's native email component with SendGrid.
-The implementation is optimized for use with kikokostadinov.com.
-It may need tweaking if used for other Kirby-based projects.

 - This plugin requires Kirby 3.8 or higher
 - This plugin uses the SendGrid API V3